libp2p/specs/webtransport/README.md

 The first stream that the client opens on a new WebTransport session is used to perform a libp2p handshake using Noise (https://github.com/libp2p/specs/tree/master/noise).
 The client SHOULD start the handshake right after sending the CONNECT request, without waiting for the server's response.

 In order to verify that the end-to-end encryption of the connection, the peers need to establish that no MITM intercepted the connection.
 To do so, the client MUST include the certificate hash that was used to establish the connection as payload of the first Noise message (the `e` message).
 This payload is not encrypted, but the Noise handshake provides integrity protection.
-If the client was willing to accept multiple certificate hashes, but cannot determine with certificate was actually used to establish the connection (this will commonly be the case for browser clients), it MUST include a list of all certificate hashes.
+If the client was willing to accept multiple certificate hashes, but cannot determine which certificate was actually used to establish the connection (this will commonly be the case for browser clients), it MUST include a list of all certificate hashes.

 Certificate hashes are encoded using the following protobuf message:
 ```proto